 Each of them hosts more than one family.
 The trekking through the dense forest is a bit challenging in some points, and it takes 1.30 to 2 hrs.

 After the welcoming meeting with the chief of the village, I have a stroll around the area until I reach a hill with a beautiful view of Wae Rebo.
 Later I have dinner and my night rest in a traditional house with other 20 tourists (entrance in Wae Rebo Village 225.000 IDR x night- all included).

 After breakfast, we descent from the village to Denge where we go on with our trip.
 We stop at Cancar village viewpoint to see the Spider web Rice Field.

 Located 4 km from Ruteng, Pu’u is one of the most popular places to see the traditional compang, a round stone platform surrounded by a circle of stones and traditional houses.
-Mu last stop is at the colorful local market with its many stalls selling fruit, vegetables and any kind of food.
+My last stop is at the colourful local market with its many stalls selling fruit, vegetables and any food.

 3°day: Ruteng – Bajawa

 After passing by the Tepo Rakot area with its colourful rice terraces along the slope, we have a quick stop at Ranamese lake (entrance fee Rp 5,000).
 Ranamese area is a mountainous natural reserve with dense forests, lush vegetation and a 21-meter deep crater lake at an altitude of 1220m.

 The next stop is the small village of my driver, where I can enjoy a cup of coffee and meet his lovely family.
 Mangarrai people are very friendly and kind and above all always happy to meet foreigners and have a talk.